RADar-AZDelta/Rabbit-in-a-Blender/README.md

     - Add custom concept for cemiplimab with concept_code = *C12*, it gets a assigned a concept_id automatically, no usagi-entry required
     - Add only one usagi-entry, mapping sourceCode *C12* to targetConceptId = *1792776* (standard code for atezolizumab), the second mapping of *C12* to custom concept with concept_code = *C12* is done automatically.

-For the moment we only implemented a BigQuery backend for the ETL process, because this is what our hospital uses.
+For the moment we only implemented a BigQuery and SQL Server backend for the ETL process, because this is what our hospital uses.
 Other database technologies as ETL backend can be implemented.
-A SQL Server backend is in development for usage in the Federated Health Innovation Network (FHIN) project.

 ETL flow
 ========